honnibal.dev

 • Suffering: Sensation+emotion+cognition.
 Some sort of integration of the pain feedback into a self-referential conceptual model.

 Now, there’s big debate about the pain-to-suffering step.
 I’m in the camp that would say that demanding a lot of higher-order cognition before we recognise pain as morally relevant suffering is, well, cope.
 I think it’s motivated reasoning that tries to explain why current agricultural practices are morally permissible, but in order to do that you end up with a position that says there’s nothing at all you could do to most animals that would be unethical.
 If you’re in a cabin alone in the woods and your cat is slightly annoying you, put it in a sack and throw it on the fire if you want, up to you.
 When I look at how non-human animals behave, I find it difficult to explain their behaviours without imagining them as having emotional lives and some sort of conceptual model.
 I also question how important cognition feels to me in the value I ascribe to certain experiences.
-States of panic don’t feel like they involve much cognition to me, but they definitely feel morally dispreferrable.
+States of panic don’t feel like they involve much cognition to me, but they definitely feel morally dispreferable.

 Anyway.
 The point of this post isn’t some sort of pitch to get you onto team tofu.
 There’s a lot of moving parts in that argument.
 The point is just to ask yourself what features of an experience you’re thinking about when you think of it as suffering.
 There’s a lot of debate about the role of cognition, but what I don’t think there’s debate about is the need for some sort of emotional recognition.

 Without the emotional component, the experiencer is indifferent to the experience.
-This emotional part hasn’t been centred in ethical debate before because it’s the part that’s undoubtedly shared between us and non-human animals.
+This emotional part hasn’t been centred in ethical debate before because it’s the part that’s undoubtedly shared between us and many non-human animals.
 The limbic system is older than flowering plants.
 But there’s nothing analogous to this in what AI models are doing, and we would have to go out of our way to build it.

 Some people see a temptation to interpret “reward signals” — or more concretely, gradient updates — as analogous to pleasure or pain.
 This is a mistake, and we can see that clearly if we think about the mechanics of what’s actually happening, instead of viewing it only as an abstraction.
 First, few utilitarians would interpret plants’ tropic responses such as growing towards light as pleasure or pain, but suppose you’d even go that far.
 Is a rock being weathered by erosion “suffering” — or perhaps “happy”?
 Nothing about the rock “wants” to be in one state or another, there’s just this mechanical force acting on it.
 Similarly, the gradient updates act on the model weights.
 The model’s weights are a list of many floating point numbers, and the update is another list of floats of the same length.
 What you do is you add those together and the result is the new weights.
 Nothing about the model “wants” its weights to be some value and not another.
 The only thing you could see as somewhat analogous to “wanting” is the objective function, which is basically the selectional pressure the weights are subject to during training — that’s the thing you’re using to calculate the update vectors.
 The model also doesn’t in any sense experience the weight update.
 The part that you can interpret as cognition is running the model — that’s when it receives inputs and performs computations.
 For us, pain is a sensory input.
 We’re aware of it.
 Gradient updates aren’t.